DNPLab/DNPLab/docs/source/examples.rst

 .. note::

-    When working with dnpLab one of the first steps is to copy the imported data to the *raw* workspace.
+    When working with DNPLab one of the first steps is to copy the imported data to the *raw* workspace.
 That way the raw data and all its attributes will be always accessible to the user.
-When saving data with dnpLab the raw data is saved together with the processed data. dnpLab uses the h5 format to store data.
+When saving data with DNPLab the raw data is saved together with the processed data.
+DNPLab uses the h5 format to store data.

 In the following steps, the FID is processed and the spectrum is plotted.